-On May 17, 2009, five of the Company's indirect wholly-owned subsidiaries each commenced a case by filing a voluntary petition for relief under chapter 11 of Title 11 of the United States Code in the United States Bankruptcy Court for the District of Delaware in an effort to restructure their indebtedness.
+Chapter 11 Filings - On May 17, 2009, five indirect wholly-owned subsidiaries of the Company, namely, Pacific Ethanol Holding Co.
+LLC, Pacific Ethanol Madera LLC, Pacific Ethanol Columbia, LLC, Pacific Ethanol Stockton, LLC and Pacific Ethanol Magic Valley, LLC (collectively, the "Bankrupt Debtors") each commenced a case by filing voluntary petitions for relief under chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code") in the United States Bankruptcy Court for the District of Delaware (the "Bankruptcy Court") in an effort to restructure their indebtedness ("Chapter 11 Filings").

-Neither the Company nor any of its other direct or indirect subsidiaries, including Kinergy and Pacific Ag.
-Products, LLC ("PAP"), filed petitions for relief under the Bankruptcy Code.
-The Company is expected to continue to manage the subsidiaries pursuant to an Asset Management Agreement and Kinergy and PAP are expected to continue to market and sell their ethanol and feed production pursuant to existing Marketing Agreements.
+Neither Parent nor any of its other direct or indirect subsidiaries, including Kinergy and Pacific Ag.
+Products, LLC ("PAP"), have filed petitions for relief under the Bankruptcy Code.
+The Company continues to manage the Bankrupt Debtors pursuant to an asset management agreement and Kinergy and PAP continue to market and sell their ethanol and feed production pursuant to existing marketing agreements.
+The Bankrupt Debtors continue to operate their businesses as "debtors-in-possession" under jurisdiction of the Bankruptcy Court and in accordance with applicable provisions of the Bankruptcy Code and order of the Bankruptcy Court.